SyedA5688/SyedA5688.github.io/_posts/2024-06-09-gnn-basics.md

 # A general algorithm for message-passing

 The GraphSAGE paper [2] introduces a pseudocode algorithm for message passing which I quite like, and will put below for those thinking about the overall algorithm.
-This is actually the first algorithm I dissected as an undergraduate student to understand each operation and relate it to code implementations (which I will do in another blog post).
+This is actually the first algorithm I dissected as an undergraduate student to understand each operation and relate it to code implementations (which I will do in another blog post!).

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">